mcinglis/libpp/README.md

 If you need to include six header files from Libpp, your source file is probably doing too much, and should be broken up.

-### Does this work for C++ or Objective-C?

-This library depends on C99's variable macro syntax, so it won't work for standard C++.
-Apparently Objective-C [is a superset of C99](https://lists.apple.com/archives/objc-language/2005/Aug/msg00050.html), so it should work there, but I haven't tested it.

 ## License